-This card also offers a hotel credit of up to $75 on qualifying dining, spa and resort activities plus a room upgrade at check-in, if available, when you book a prepaid hotel stay of at least two consecutive nights at participating properties through American Express Travel.
+This card also offers a hotel credit of up to $100 on qualifying dining, spa and resort activities plus a room upgrade at check-in, if available, when you book a prepaid hotel stay of at least two consecutive nights at participating properties through American Express Travel.

 As we alluded to above, transferring Membership Rewards® points to a participating frequent traveler program can unlock higher redemption values.
 It just might take a bit more legwork on your part.

 Once you find an option you’re interested in, calculate whether transferring Membership Rewards® points gives you more value for each point.

 Transfer rates vary, with some programs accepting up to a 1:1 points transfer ratio.
 Just keep in mind that looks can be deceiving, and 1,000 points/miles with one program might translate to a lot more value than the same number of points/miles with another program.
 That’s why it pays to do some research ahead of time.

 “You can rest easy by knowing your luggage may be insured up to $1,250 for carry-ons and $500 for checked bags if damaged, lost or stolen,” she says.

 When you use your card to pay for a vehicle rental in full, you can decline the collision damage waiver from the car rental company and can be covered by your card if the rental car is damaged or stolen.

 These travel benefits do have limitations and exclusions, so make sure to read about the benefits in full on your card benefit paperwork.

 The coverage is limited to the amount you charge on your card, subject to maximum limits of $10,000 per item and $50,000 per calendar year.
 That’s a pretty great benefit to have in your back pocket in case you’re dealing with a stingy store warranty.

 Other premium travel rewards cards to consider

-|Chase Sapphire Reserve℠ (** This offer is no longer available on our site.)||3x points on travel and dining, plus a $300 annual travel credit and more|
+|Chase Sapphire Reserve®||Three points per $1 on travel and dining worldwide, plus a $300 annual travel credit and more|

-|Platinum Card® from American Express||5x points on eligible flight purchases, plus a $200 airline fee credit per calendar year for baggage and other incidental travel fees at one qualifying airline of your choice|
+|Platinum Card® from American Express||Five points per $1 on eligible flight and hotel purchases, plus a $200 airline fee credit per calendar year for baggage and other incidental travel fees at one qualifying airline of your choice|